3 dead, others injured in Wisconsin apartment building blaze | Science-Environment

 3 dead, others injured in Wisconsin apartment building blaze

-A third person has died as a result of a fire at a senior apartment building in southeastern Wisconsin that also injured several others, officials said.Kenosha Fire Chief Christopher Bigley said in a statement Tuesday the entire building was filled with smoke and the west side was consumed by flames when firefighters arrived around 930 p.m.
-Monday at the Saxony Manor apartments.Kenosha police officers had evacuated several residents before firefighters arrived.
+Three people have died as a result of a fire at a senior apartment building in southeastern Wisconsin that also injured several others, officials said.Kenosha Fire Chief Christopher Bigley said in a statement Tuesday the entire building was filled with smoke and the west side was consumed by flames when firefighters arrived around 930 pm.

 - Country: